 - Build the skills and resources to move forward and thrive.

 What does Cognitive Processing and Integration involve?

 CPI firstly involves the person relaxing and taking their mind back to the conflicting experience(s).
-They are then asked to engage in ‘cognitive free association’, which basically means that they verbalise all the thoughts, beliefs, images and sensations that come to mind.
-Verbalising their thoughts and recollections helps them to properly process the experience; it enables them to make sense of it and put it into context.
-Many people gradually and naturally restructure their experience(s) throughout the CPI process, as they are given a safe, non-judgemental space to constructively work through the experience.
+They are then asked to engage in ‘cognitive free association’.
+This basically means that they verbalise all the thoughts, beliefs, images and sensations that come to mind.
+Verbalising their thoughts and recollections helps them to properly process the experience.
+It enables them to make sense of it and put it into context.
+Many people gradually and naturally restructure their experience(s) throughout the CPI process.
+Everyone is given a safe, non-judgemental space to work through the experience.

-CPI often only takes only one or two sessions, particularly if someone wants to process a single, and relatively recent, traumatic or conflicting experience.
-CPI is often combined with Cognitive Therapy to enable people to develop further self-awareness and understanding, and the skills and resources needed to live life to the full.
+CPI often only takes only one or two sessions to process a single, and relatively recent, traumatic or conflicting experience.
+I may combine CPI with Cognitive Therapy to enable people to develop further self-awareness and understanding.
 The best approach for every person is discussed during the initial consultation.

 When could CPI help?

-CPI can assist people to helpfully process and ‘get over’ a wide range of conflicting, distressing or traumatic events and experiences.
+CPI can assist people to helpfully process and ‘get over’ a wide range of conflicting, distressing or traumatic events.
 These experiences may have occurred in childhood*, or they may be more recent.
-Some such experiences include: the death of a loved one, accidents or severe illnesses, experiences of war or conflict, mugging, physical assault, sexual assault, discrete challenging childhood experiences*, and natural disasters. *If a person has experienced many adverse childhood experiences, it is very likely that the PICT process will be better for them.
+Some such experiences include: the death of a loved one, accidents or severe illnesses, experiences of war or conflict, mugging, physical assault, sexual assault, discrete challenging childhood experiences*, and natural disasters.

 I also practise other therapy approaches which may be better for some people – everyone is different.
 The most effective approach for each person is discussed during the initial consultation.